The Admin Interface

 To migrate to a new version, first download all of your configurations as .zip files via the Admin Interface on

 Then extract these .zip files onto your local file system.
-Now launch a new version of C-Phrase.
+Now launch a new version of Catch-Phrase.

 Once you log into